zwallen/SLURM_Shotgun_Metagenomic_Pipeline/README.md

      -s    (Optional) Skip certain steps in the pipeline if need be.
 Provide a comma separated list of steps that you wish to skip in the pipeline.
 List may
-           have the values: fastqc, bbduk, kneaddata, humann
+           have the values: fastqc, QC, decontam, humann
 ```
 ```
 ./Create_Cladogram.sh -h